 - My parents and sisters who are occasional co-travelers or whose homes are often travel destinations

-I also have two travel itinerary templates, one for back home and one for our travels.
+I also have two travel itinerary templates.
+One template is for the folks at home when I travel for business.
+The other one is for the person watching our pets, watering our plants, and grabbing our mail when we are traveling as a family.
 These are also shared via Google so that we are all on the same page about:

 - who is taking the trash to the curb on Wednesday night

-- what days I’m in Salt Lake City this month
+- what days I’m out of town each month

 - where we’re going for Spring Break